 A company and Project specific website has been established and provides the community with up-to-date information on the Project and its activities.
-The website will also provide contact details (including phone, email address and physical address) for the lodgement of complaints which will be addressed in accordance with the complaints handling procedure as described below.
+The website also provides contact details (including phone, email, and address).

 7.6.4.3 Complaints handling procedure